Bridges & Removable Partials Fix Missing Teeth

 Removable Partial Denture

 A removable partial denture (RPD) consists of an artificial tooth or teeth with small attachments on either side.
 These attachments anchor the artificial tooth to the teeth beside it, but can be detached when the RPD needs to be removed.
 Attachments may be made of metal or a flexible material that blends into your surrounding tissues.
-Being removable is useful for cleaning, but may cause the device to be slightly less retentive than a fixed bridge.
-Most of our guests choose the flexible option due to lighter weight and being more comfortable in their mouths.
+Being removable is useful for cleaning, but RPDs are more likely to fall out than a fixed bridge.
+They also reduce your chewing strength.
+And if you don’t properly clean around the RPD, food and bacteria can accumulate, causing cavities.
+Most of our patients choose the flexible option due to lighter weight and being more comfortable in their mouths.

 A traditional fixed bridge is composed of a full artificial tooth with crowns attached to either side.
 These crowns are cemented over the teeth next to the missing tooth, and hold the artificial tooth in place where your missing tooth had been.
 Bridges are custom designed to look just like natural teeth and to fit with your bite.